Anapa International Airport: Post-Soviet history

 In 2011, S7 Boeing 737-400 (VP-BAN) flying from Domodedovo became the first scheduled flight after runway reconstruction.
 It carried 125 passengers.

 In December 2011, Anapa International Airport first accommodated the Sukhoi Superjet 100 operated by Aeroflot.

-In 2012, a new ramp in the airport was put into operation.
+In 2012, a new ramp at the airport was put into operation.

-In January 2014, Anapa International Airport was fully privatized after Russian Auction House had sold out 25.5% of government's stake to Sistema LLC for 153.6 million rubles ($4.4 million).
+In January 2014, Anapa International Airport was fully privatized after the Russian Auction House had sold out 25.5% of the government's stake to Sistema LLC for 153.6 million rubles ($4.4 million).

-In April 2014, a specialty emergency services facility was opened in the airport.
+In April 2014, a specialty emergency services facility was opened at the airport.